HackGT/beehive/README.md

 4. separate our deployment implementation details from normal developers,
 5. and most importantly minimize manual changes to the infrastructure (through SSH, etc.).

-We bascially get most of this for free with `git`, the rest is filled in with a handy [travis job](https://travis-ci.org/HackGT/biodomes) that parses the files here and translates them into one deployment configuration.
+We bascially get most of this for free with `git`, the rest is handled by [Beekeeper](https://github.com/hackgt/beekeeper), a system we wrote to parse the files here and translate them into one deployment configuration.

 The goal here is to let everyone be able to deploy their apps and not have one person's app destroy another!
 It's like each app lives in it's _own world_.